explosion/spacy-course/README.md

 ## 🛣 Roadmap and todos

-- [ ] Front-end tests.
-Also, if someone wants to port this over to TypeScript, I'd accept the PR 😛
+- [ ] Port [Ines Montani](https://github.com/ines)'s repo and rebuilt the website.
-- [ ] PDF slides.
-Since the app is using Reveal.js, this should be possible.
+- [ ] Get MathJax work.
-- [ ] Testing it for other languages like R. I'd be really curious to see if it works.
-We'd have to adjust the
+- [ ] Get Matplotlib work.
-      [`node.extension` check here](gatsby-node.js) for other files to be included via GraphQL.
+- [ ] Develop two sample materials, one for introductory Python about how to use the website, one for graphing linear functions.